MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-monitoring-configuration.md

 ## Database performance monitoring

-The management pack provides several monitors that detect situations when resource consumption has exceeded a predefined limit.
-Almost all of these monitors are disabled by default except for the database free space monitor.
+The management pack provides several monitors that detect situations when resource consumption exceeds a predefined limit.
+Almost all the monitors are disabled by default except for the database free space monitor.

 To use disabled monitors, create an override that adjusts monitor thresholds for the database applications and enable the monitor.

 The database performance monitors detect:

-- Excessive storage space that each database consumes
+- Excessive storage space that each database consumes.
-- Excessive resources that database sessions consume
+- Excessive resources that database sessions consume.
-- Excessive resources that database transactions consume
+- Excessive resources that database transactions consume.

 ## Database performance collection